 Existina international organizations and agencies are facing significant challenges as they endeavor to address the escalating awareness of the critical importance of transition minerals.
 This emergent field represents a paradigm shift, necessitating a substantial allocation of human resources and time by organizations that may not have initially prioritized this issue.
-For instance, the IEA, originally tasked with overseeing energyrelated matters, now finds itself grappling with the complexities of transition minerals-a topic that falls outside its traditional mandate.
+For instance, the IEA, originally established as an energy security organisation, now finds its mandate expanded to transition minerals - a topic that falls outside its original mandate.
 The task of addressing this emerging topic may strain already limited financial and human resources.
-The teams dedicated to tackling these issues within each institution are notably small (5 full-time employees for the IEA) and operate with modest resources, particularly when considering the vast scope and complexity of the challenges involved.
+The teams dedicated to tackling these issues within each institution are notably small (though expanding) and operate with modest resources, particularly when considering the vast scope and complexity of the challenges involved.

 The limitations in resources also have broader repercussions, as they result in critical aspects of mineral-related issues remaining unaddressed.
-For instance, challenges related to market opacity for certain minerals and trade barriers. which traditionally fall under the purview of the Bretton Woods system, often go overlooked.
+For instance, challenges related to market opacity for certain minerals and trade barriers, which traditionally fall under the purview of the Bretton Woods system, often go overlooked.
 The International Monetary Fund (IMF) has maintained a low profile on these issues, occasionally publishing reports [21] but otherwise remaining discreet.
 Notably, the World Trade Organization (WTO) appears to be largely absent from discussions surrounding mineral-related challenges, leaving a significant gap in global governance efforts in this domain.